 Installation & Care

-Some of the most common injuries occur from falls due to slipping on unreliablefloors.
-With our solutions, we’ll help you minimize the risk of slipping and falling – preventing medical leaves, absences, lost productivity time, and even lawsuits.
+Some of the most common injuries occur from falls due to slipping on unreliable floors.
+With our slip resistant flooring, we’ll help you minimize the risk of slipping and falling – preventing medical leaves, absences, lost productivity time, and even lawsuits.

 The occupants in your facility need to be able to move across your floors with confidence.
 Slippery, smooth floors often lead to falls and accidents which, in turn, result in injury.